-The following projects are organized by the University of Pennsylvania Libraries Kislak Center for Special Collections, Rare Books, and Manuscripts for Whitman at 200:
+The following projects were organized by the University of Pennsylvania Libraries Kislak Center for Special Collections, Rare Books, and Manuscripts for Whitman at 200:

 Whitman Vignettes: Camden and Philadelphia